drsimonj/one-offs/visualisation/Clustering with Multidimensional Scaling/README.md

 proportion of the closest paths are included to make the plot cleaner and reduce computational requirements.

+A second example is shown below in which correlations between columns are used instead of Euclidean distance of rows.
+This has a few tweaks made.

 To reuse, simply assign the variable `d` to your own data.
 You can also easily adjust the proportion of paths to be drawn with `prop_draw`.